PeterShinners/comp/design/overview.md

 data structure that can be explicitly rewritten and enhanced with special operators.

-Pure functions can be defined that are restricted from accessing external handles.
-These functions can be evaluated at build time and other special contexts.
+Functions can be marked as "pure", which restricts them from managing any outside resources.
+With several limitations these functions can now be evaluated at build time and other priveleged contexts.

 The [Functions and Blocks](function.md) contains more details like overloaded dispatch, input and argument management, and runtime scopes.